-This is an eight-session course.
-Fleisher will be closed on January 17 and February 21 in observance of Martin Luther King Jr. Day and President’s Day.
+This is an 8-session course.
+Fleisher will be closed on January 16 and February 20 in observance of Martin Luther King Jr. Day and President’s Day.

 Please note that this classroom is accessible by stairs only; please contact Fleisher for more information.

 This is an in-person class which will take place onsite at Fleisher.
 Please review our COVID-19 community safety policies for current guidelines.

 To make our classes and workshops accessible to everyone, Fleisher offers tuition assistance every term so that everyone can join our creative community.
 Tuition assistance applications can be completed once registration is open by clicking here.
 The deadline to apply for winter term assistance is Wednesday, November 23; Notifications will be sent by Wednesday, December 7.